 FAMILY STRUCTURE AND GENDER-SELECTION PREFERENCES

-Gender-biased sex selection (GBSS) has been on the forefront of gender policy issues in the South Caucasus, as Armenia, Azerbaijan and, until recently, Georgia all struggled with skewed sex ratio at birth (SRB).
-Understanding the driving forces behind GBSS and, in particular, understanding son preference as a socio-economic phenomenon, is particularly important.
+Gender-biased sex selection (GBSS) has been at the forefront of gender policy issues in the South Caucasus, as Armenia, Azerbaijan, and, until recently, Georgia all struggled with the skewed sex ratio at birth (SRB).
+Understanding the driving forces behind GBSS and, in particular, understanding son preference as a socio-economic phenomenon is particularly important.
 One recent study on the issue was presented by Davit Keshelava of ISET Policy Institute.
-The paper “Social Economic Policy Analysis with Regard to Son Preference and Gender-biased Sex Selection” looked at the factors underlying the rise and fall of GBSS in Georgia over the last 15 years.
+The paper “Social-Economic Policy Analysis with Regard to Son Preference and Gender-biased Sex Selection” looked at the factors underlying the rise and fall of GBSS in Georgia over the last 15 years.
 The study also gleaned facts about changing attitudes towards GBSS and son preferences in different regions of Georgia.
 One of the study’s main findings is that the fall in sex ratio at birth (SRB) has been statistically significantly correlated with real income growth in the regions, reduction in poverty, and female employment.
 Among other factors significantly affecting the reduction in sex ratio at birth, was, surprisingly, the level of male education, while female education was statistically insignificant.
-The study documented still-prevailing son preferences, but also high awareness and strong negative attitudes towards gender biased sex selection in the regions which showed the most improvement in sex ratio at birth over time.
+The study documented still-prevailing son preferences, but also high awareness and strong negative attitudes towards gender-biased sex selection in the regions which showed the most improvement in sex ratio at birth over time.

 A study from India by Mridula Goel and Nidhi Ravishankar “Has Public Policy succeeded in enhancing women’s autonomy and empowerment in India over the last decade?” looked at the link between public policies and indicators of women’s empowerment (such as the ability to decide how one’s own money is spent, etc.) They showed that in the last decade, public policies were indeed responsible for improving the so-called “power enablers”, such as literacy rates, financial access, property rights, political voice, etc. However, there is some evidence that not all traditional power enablers, e.g. having a bank account or working for cash, are correlated with higher indicators of empowerment, measured by a woman’s autonomy in decision-making within the family.
 For example, working for cash or having a bank account was found to be negatively correlated with a woman’s ability to decide how her own money is spent – possibly pointing to the existence of prejudice or negative attitudes within the household in such cases.